alexanderthclark/Stats1101/book/_build/html/_sources/observational.md

 1. Women are admitted at a lower rate overall.
 2. Women are admitted at a higher rate within each major.

 The paradox arises if women are more likely to apply to programs with lower admission rates.
 Suppose there are 120 women and 120 men.
 There are two majors, A and B, that have their own independent admission standards.
 In major A, 100% of applicants are admitted.
 In major B, 20% of applicants are admitted.
-This is the admission rate for both men and women.
-Table below demonstrates the paradox when men apply to major A more often.
+This is the admission rate for both men and women. {numref}`applicant-table` and {numref}`admit-table` below demonstrate the paradox when men apply to major A more often.

 ```{list-table} Applicants
 :header-rows: 1